 The music school where you will be studying is housed in the Florence University of the Arts, which is accredited through the University of South Florida, meaning you will be issued an official academic transcript with credit being awarded through USF.

 Many courses involve one-on-one individual instruction, the most effective way to develop your musical proficiency.
 Other courses are taught in small groups.
-Specific areas of study include opera, Italian vocal styles, diction, intensive Italian language, piano, guitar, and music production.
+Specific areas of study include opera, Italian vocal styles, diction, intensive Italian language, and piano.
 Other instruments may be available upon request as an independent study (please see the “course listing” for more info).